yash492/react-complete-guide-code/README.md

 You can then dive into the interesting folders (e.g. the individual code snapshots) locally on your hard drive.

+Or you can use [DownGit](https://downgit.github.io/#/home) website to download the selected branch content, by entering the link of the subfolder at the website, as a ZIP file.

 ### Running the attached code

 You can use the attached code simply to compare it to yours.
 But you can also run it.